Ghosthunter (video game): Development

 The origin of the game was SCE Cambridge Studio's desire to do "a very high concept dark adult, James Bond/Ghostbusters" type game.
 Each of the team looked to their favorite horror films for inspiration, as well as to other survival horror games.
 They were also particularly inspired by Metal Gear Solid 2: Sons of Liberty.

 The game was first announced on April 22, 2003, with SCEE revealing a plot outline, the main characters, and the basic game mechanics.
 It was also revealed that the game would run off a tweaked version of the Primal game engine, with new special effects technology used to produce the game's "cinema-grade effects."
 Playable demos of a 60% complete build were first shown at the August 2003 Games Convention in Leipzig, with a European release date slated for November.
 The game was also shown at the September 2003 PlayStation Experience in London.

 The game was released in Europe in December, but did not sell very well, and was not initially picked up for North American release, with Sony choosing not to publish it themselves.
-In April 2004, however, Namco announced they had acquired North American distribution rights, with release slated for August.
+In April 2004, Namco Hometek announced that they would publish the game in North America, with release slated for August.
 The North American localization was first previewed at the 2004 E3 event in May.
 For the North American version of the game, over 1,500 fixes and improvements were made, with the grenade targeting system and the camera and combat systems refined.
 Some of the puzzles were made easier, but combat was made harder.